mlevit/aws-auto-cleanup/web/api/README.md

 - _(dict)_

-  - **message** (string) -- If the operational was successful, the value will denote the action taken.
+  - **message** (string) -- If the operation was successful, the value will denote the action taken.
 Otherwise, the value will contain an error message.

   - **request** (dict) -- Request payload.